-The seven charter members of the conference were Armstrong Atlantic State University, Columbus State University, Francis Marion University, Georgia College & State University, Lander University, USC Aiken and USC Upstate.
+The seven charter members of the conference were Armstrong State University, Columbus State University, Francis Marion University, Georgia College, Lander University, USC Aiken and USC Upstate.
 The name Peach Belt Athletic Conference was adopted in January of 1990 and modified to Peach Belt Conference in May of 2000.

-Augusta State joined the conference in 1991 and UNC Pembroke became the ninth member on July 1, 1992.
+Georgia Regents University joined the conference in 1991 and UNC Pembroke became the ninth member on July 1, 1992.
 They were followed by Kennesaw State University on July 1, 1994, Clayton State University on July 1, 1995 and the University of North Florida on July 1, 1997.
-Kennesaw State and North Florida departed for the Division I ranks in 2005, USC Upstate did the same in 2007, and the conference welcomed in North Georgia College & State University in 2005 and Georgia Southwestern State University in 2006.
+Kennesaw State and North Florida departed for the Division I ranks in 2005, USC Upstate did the same in 2007, and the conference welcomed in the University of North Georgia in 2005 and Georgia Southwestern State University in 2006.
 In 2009-10, the Peach Belt added Montevallo and Flagler.
-For the 2012-13 season, the league is expanding once again with the addition of Young Harris College, giving the Peach Belt 14 members for the first time in its history.
+Young Harris became the league's 14th member in 2012-13 and in 2014 completed the transition to full NCAA Division II status.

 David Brunk was named the second PBC commissioner in May of 2007.
 Brunk replaced Marvin Vanover, who was the first PBC commissioner from 1991 to 2007.
 Brunk is charged with continuing the strong growth of the conference as its second era begins.

 The conference currently holds championships in 15 sports, seven for men and eight for women.
-They are men’s and women’s cross country, men’s and women’s soccer, volleyball, men’s and women’s basketball, men’s and women’s tennis, baseball, softball and men’s and women’s golf and men's and women’s track and field.
+They are men’s and women’s cross country, men’s and women’s soccer, volleyball, men’s and women’s basketball, men’s and women’s tennis, baseball, softball, men’s and women’s golf and men's and women’s track and field.